The-going/evlproject/content/core/user-api/heap/_index.md

   while updating the heap state.

-- O(1) access guarantee on allocation and release of free chunks into the fast block cache, ranging from 16 to 256 bytes.
+- O(1) access guarantee on allocation and release of free chunks into a fast block cache, ranging from 16 to 256 bytes.
 This is the typical allocation pattern an EVL heap is good at handling very quickly.

-- O(log n) access guarantee on allocation and release of pages from/to the free pool.
+- O(log n) access guarantee on allocation and release of pages from/to a free pool.

-- the EVL heap yields limited internal fragmentation for small chunks which can fit into the fast block cache.
-Since there is no meta-data associated to busy blocks pulled from the cache, the memory overhead is basically zero in this case.
+- the EVL heap yields limited internal fragmentation for small chunks which can fit into fast block caches.
+Since there is no meta-data associated to busy blocks pulled from such cache, the memory overhead is basically zero in this case.
 The larger the chunk, the larger the internal fragmentation since all requested sizes are aligned on the next power of 2, up to 2^9.
-So asking for 257 bytes would actually consume an entire 512-byte page internally, directly pulled from the free pool.
+So asking for 257 bytes would actually consume an entire 512-byte page internally, directly pulled from the corresponding free pool.

 - for precise information about the runtime performance of the EVL heap manager on your platform, you may want to have a look at the